Sarah Palin accuses Sacha Baron Cohen of duping her for Showtime series

 Add Sarah Palin to the list of people offended by comedian Sacha Baron Cohen’s style of humor.

-According to Palin’s post, she was contacted via a speakers bureau for a “‘legit opportunity’ to honor American vets and contribute to a ‘legit Showtime historical documentary.'”
-She continued that once she arrived, she was met by someone who she presumes was Cohen, “heavily disguised…as a disabled US Veteran, fake wheelchair and all.”
+According to Palin’s post, she was contacted via a speakers bureau for a “legit opportunity" to honor American veterans and contribute to a Showtime historical documentary.
+She said that once she arrived, she was met by someone who she presumes was Cohen, heavily disguise as a disabled U.S. veteran, "fake wheelchair and all.”

 “I sat through a long ‘interview’ full of Hollywoodism’s [sic] disrespect and sarcasm — but finally had enough and literally, physically removed my mic and walked out,” Palin wrote.
 “The disrespect of our US military and middle-class Americans via Cohen’s foreign commentaries under the guise of interview questions was perverse … Mock politicians and innocent public personalities all you want, if that lets you sleep at night, but HOW DARE YOU mock those who have fought and served our country.
 Truly sick.”

-Palin also claimed the production company intentionally dropped her and her daughter off at the wrong Washington, D.C., airport, causing the pair to miss their flight back to Alaska.
+Palin also claimed tthat the production company intentionally dropped her and her daughter off at the wrong Washington airport, causing the pair to miss their flight back to Alaska.

 In online teaser trailers, the show does not specify when it will debut.
 In one trailer, former Vice President Dick Cheney is seen sitting in a chair holding a jug.